BipulRaman/AboutBihar/docs/Festivals/Chhath.md

 ---
 _description : Chhath Pooja is an ancient Hindu festival historically native to the state of Bihar and nearby states dedicated to the solar deity, Surya
-_keywords : "Chhath Pooja, Bihar, Festival"
+_keywords : Chhath Pooja, Bihar, Festival
-_image: "Images/Chhath.jpg"
+_image: Images/Chhath.jpg
-_author: "Bipul Raman"
+_author: Bipul Raman
-_modified : "28th May 2022"
+_modified : May 28, 2022
 ---

 # Chhath